History of Riley Gaines in Timeline

 June 21, 2023: Senate Judiciary Committee Testimony

-On June 21, 2023, Riley Gaines appeared as a witness at a Senate Judiciary Committee hearing focused on safeguarding civil rights for LGBTQ Americans, sharing her "own personal experience competing with trans swimmer Lia Thomas and having to share the same dressing room."
+On June 21, 2023, Riley Gaines appeared as a witness at a Senate Judiciary Committee hearing focused on civil rights for LGBTQ Americans, sharing her experiences competing with Lia Thomas and sharing a dressing room with her.

 August 2023: Oklahoma Executive Order Signing

-In August 2023, Riley Gaines, representing Independent Women's Voice (IWV), accompanied Oklahoma Governor Kevin Stitt as he signed an executive order that included a variety of provisions, including a prohibition on transgender women and girls using bathrooms and locker rooms designated for women.
+In August 2023, Riley Gaines, representing Independent Women's Voice (IWV), accompanied Oklahoma Governor Kevin Stitt as he signed an executive order based on IWV model legislation, which includes provisions regarding bathroom and locker room usage, defining male and female based on sex assigned at birth, and defining terms like "man" and "woman."

-In November 2023, Riley Gaines confirmed working with FIDE to prevent transgender women from playing in women's chess and testified to the Ohio Senate Government Oversight Committee about her experiences competing with Thomas and on preventing trans women from competing in female sports in Ohio.
+In November 2023, Riley Gaines confirmed working with FIDE to prevent transgender women from playing in women's chess.
+Also that month, she testified to the Ohio Senate Government Oversight Committee, discussing her experiences competing with Lia Thomas and advocating against transgender women competing in female sports in Ohio.
+The House would later pass Bill 68, preventing trans athletes from participating in Ohio women’s sports and blocking doctors from providing gender-affirming care to trans youth.

-Since 2023, Riley Gaines started hosting the weekly OutKick and Fox Nation podcast Gaines for Girls.
+Since 2023, Riley Gaines has hosted the weekly OutKick and Fox Nation podcast Gaines for Girls.

 March 2024: Legal Case Against NCAA